 Some of the most common job-related back injuries include:

 - Spinal cord damage

 Employees who engage in lifting and moving materials are at risk for back injuries.
 According to the U.S. Bureau of Labor Statistics, nurses, laborers, and materials handlers are most likely to suffer work-related back injuries.

 Insurance companies often attempt to deny workers’ compensation by asserting that the back pain is due to pre-existing conditions.
 Some of the pre-existing conditions that may cause or aggravate back pain include:

 In particular, coughing due to smoking can cause back pain; spinal disc degeneration may be accelerated because smoking reduces blood flow to the lower spine.
 Job dissatisfaction has also been associated with back pain in some studies.
 It may be difficult to prove that back disorders are work-related.
 Some conditions develop gradually over time as repetitive tasks induce microtrauma to the back.
 A thorough medical examination by a licensed physician can help determine whether working conditions contributed to turning a mild pre-existing condition into a serious a back problem requiring time off from work.

 Diagnosing and Treating Lower Back Pain

-Workers who suffer a sudden, acute back injury should seek immediate medical treatment.
-Because lower back often indicates a more serious underlying condition, you should never assume it will just go away on its own.
+Workers who suffer a sudden back injury should seek immediate medical treatment.
+Because lower back pain often indicates a more serious underlying condition, you should never assume it will just go away on its own.
 For many injured workers, continuing to work only aggravates an already serious condition.
-Your healthcare provider uses a physical exam and various diagnostic and imaging tests.
+Your health care provider may conduct a physical exam as well as order various diagnostic and imaging tests.
 Treatment for lower back pain may involve the following: